Marquess of Puerto Seguro

 The Coat of Arms of the Lencastre family, Marquesses of Porto Seguro.

-Marquis of Porto Seguro (in Portuguese Marquês de Porto Seguro) was a Portuguese title of nobility created by a royal decree of king Philip III of Portugal (aka Philipe IV of Spain) dated from 8 April 1627, and granted to D. Afonso of Lencastre, 2nd son of Álvaro of Lencastre, 3rd Duke of Aveiro.
+Marquess of Puerto Seguro (Marqués de Puerto Seguro, Marquês de Porto Seguro) is a hereditary title of Spanish nobility, created on 8 April 1627 by King Philip III of Portugal (aka Philipe IV of Spain) in favour of Afonso of Lencastre, 2nd son of Álvaro of Lencastre, 3rd Duke of Aveiro.
+Originally, it was a Portuguese noble title and it takes the name from Porto Seguro, Brazil.

 Afonso always supported the Habsburg kings and even after the Portuguese revolution of 1 December 1640, he remained faithful to the Spanish Dynasty.
+Later, by a decree issued on 23 March 1642, King Philip granted him the titles of Duke of Abrantes and Marquess of Sardoal.

-Later, by a decree issued on 23 March 1642, King Philip granted him the titles of Duke of Abrantes and Marquis of Sardoal.
-However, as Philip IV was no longer King of Portugal, they were never recognise by the Portuguese authorities.
+The current Spanish municipality of Puerto Seguro, was renamed as such in 1916 after the initiative of Luis María de Carajal y Melgarejo, 12th Marquess of Puerto Seguro.